Year 4 Maroon and Year 4 Navy

-Our class teacher in Year 4 Lime is Miss Nwoye and our Teaching Assistant is Miss Sutapa.
-In Year 4 Violet, our teacher is Mrs Perren and our Teaching Assistant is Mrs Henderson.
+Our class teacher in Year 4 Maroon is Mrs Perren and our Teaching Assistant is Miss Sutapa.
+In Year 4 Navy, our teacher is Miss Mostert and our Teaching Assistant is Mrs Henderson.

 We follow all the national curriculum subjects –this can be seen on our curriculum map on the curriculum overview page.
 We particularly enjoy learning new stories using art and drama to explore characters' actions, motives and feelings.
 We are also working hard on our exciting weekly Times Table Challenge.
 This is to improve the children’s knowledge of times table and to develop quick mental recall of these facts and know their inverse operation.